webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 ** ''SSH jump box'': SSH Access to every VM is made through that VM.
 A banner on login gives the current environment 'level', and ssh configuration to use
 ** ''rsync'' (through an 'xinetd' service), each VM can pull files from it.
 Including backups

+=== Also related ===

+* [https://gist.github.com/WebPlatformDocs/01c09df78f05612c281f Gist containing every essential bootstrap script].
+Note that our salt states stores the same files in ''_utils'' the Gist here should only be a canonical version.

 === How to use ===

 To work on a cluster on a given level, you can use the salt master as a SOCKS proxy to view privilegied reports such as service health and usage reports.